sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/7_The_MVC_pattern/98_Adding_controllers.md

 # Adding controllers
 Created Sunday 12 March 2023 at 07:36 pm

+/not-exhaustive - coz wasting time on getting to a definition for controllers, right now is a waste of time

 ## What controllers to make
 Controllers can be grouped in many ways, choose what's easy and scalable.
 Example:
 1. One controller per route.